1henrypage/dds25-14/README.md

 > They said we are only allowed to use python and k8s was unnecessary in the lecture.

 **You are free to use any web framework in any language and any database you like for this project.**

-cluster setup depends on container names change this.